-EDUC 1120 (formerly 101): Introduction to Education.
+EDUC 1120: Introduction to Education.
 (3) Introduction to the historical, philosophical, sociological foundations of education, current trends, and issues in education; especially as it relates to a multicultural environment.
 Students will use those foundations to develop effective strategies related to problems, issues and responsibilities in the field of education.
 A field component at an educational site is required.

-EDUC 1125 (formerly 183): Introduction to Education in New Mexico.
+EDUC 1125: Introduction to Education in New Mexico.
 (3) An exploration of contemporary issues around diversity, culture, and education in New Mexico.
 The course is of special interest to students considering a teaching career.
 Projects in schools and/or community sites are part of requirements.

-EDUC 1996 (formerly 293): Topics in Education.
+EDUC 1996: Topics in Education.
 (1-3) May be repeated for credit, as long as content is different.

-EDUC 2375 (formerly 124: Introduction to Computers for Educators): Technology Integration in the Classroom.
+EDUC 2375: Technology Integration in the Classroom.
 (1) Students apply knowledge of learning theory to explore how to incorporate educational technology as a classroom tool in the K-12 learning environment.
 Students will use classroom technology to enhance curriculum development and application to the classroom.
 Examines the impact of technology on the changing role of the teacher.